Childhood Arc ~ I'm Quite Knowledgeable! ~

 "Hey, Koleha.
 Don't say things like that."

-He'd previously called her 'kisama', but thanks to re-education, Harks now called her by name.
+He'd previously called her 'kisama', but thanks to re-education, Harks now addressed her by name.

-She didn't recall giving express permission, but it was much better than 'kisama', and given they were engaged, she let it slide.
+She didn't recall giving express permission, but it was far better than 'kisama', and given they were engaged, she let it slide.

 Incidentally, he'd even stopped referring to himself with 'sama'.
 The new tutor seemed to be doing a good job.